vrangan/ambari/contrib/views/wfmanager/src/main/resources/ui/README.md

-# Oozie-UI
+# Workflow Manager-UI

+This is the repository for the Workflow Manager web UI .
+This has Dashboard where Oozie jobs can be monitored, run, stip etc..It also has a desiger which allows you to develop a oozie work flow in a graphical interface.

+Technologies Used.
-This is the repository for the Oozie web UI (including interactive workflow designer). it uses Ember as underline JS framework.
+it uses Ember as underline JS framework.
+JsPlbumb for designer.
+Dagre for layout in designer.
+bootstrap for css.

 ## Prerequisites